Women's Pelvic Floor Physiotherapy

-Pelvic floor dysfunction can occur at any age, however it is more prevalent around the transitions of pregnancy, childbirth, and menopause.
+Pelvic floor dysfunction can occur at any age; however it is more prevalent around the transitions of pregnancy, childbirth, and menopause.
 Physiotherapy can help to support you through these transitions.

-What Conditions can be treated?
+Conditions that can be treated

 Is this for me?

 We understand that pelvic floor dysfunction can be a sensitive or embarrassing topic for some.
 Unfortunately, pelvic floor dysfunction is also very common with symptoms of incontinence affecting 1 in 3 women and pelvic organ prolapse affecting 1 in 4 women.
-We recognise the negative impact of these conditions on quality of life, body image, mental, and physical health is substantial.
+Additionally, almost half of Australian women have experienced pelvic pain in the last 5 years.

 What to expect?

-At True Balance Physio you can expect respectful, confidential, and sensitive care for many pelvic floor dysfunctions.
-Additionally, your physiotherapist can help you work through the barriers you have to exercising safely and confidently with your pelvic floor condition.
+Treatment techniques may include: pelvic floor and bladder retraining programs, exercise prescription, pessary fitting, biofeedback, electrotherapy, manual therapy, education and lifestyle advice.
+Your physiotherapist can also help you work through the barriers you have to exercising safely and confidently with your pelvic floor condition.

 FAQs